matteobin/fondomerende/README.md

 3. [APCu](https://www.php.net/manual/en/book.apcu.php), if you would like to have cached CSS, translations and images (optional).

 ## Installation
-1. Clone the repository and cofigure your webserver to expose just the [public directory](public).
+1. Clone the repository and configure your webserver to expose just the [public directory](public).
 If you use nginx take a look at [nginx.conf.sample](nginx.conf.sample).
 2. Create a MariaDB or MySQL database and run [database.sql](database.sql) script on it.
 3. Create a config.php file from [config.php.sample](config.php.sample).